 Medicaid is managed by individual states.
 It is paid for by state and federal tax dollars.
 It gives healthcare to uninsured people who cannot afford it.

-In order to qualify for Medicaid, you must meet certain requirements.
+People must meet certain requirements to qualify for Medicaid.
 States set eligibility requirements that are within federal guidelines.
 These may include whether you are pregnant, have a disability, are blind, or are elderly.
-In most cases, you also need to be a US citizen or a legal immigrant.
-The state and federal government also takes into consideration your income, which must be low in order to quality for Medicaid, and resources, such as property that you own.
-Children can be covered by Medicaid, as well, but they also have to meet requirements.
+Most people must also be a US citizen or a legal immigrant.
+The state and federal government also look at a person's income and resources.
+People must be low income to qualify for Medicaid.
+Children can be covered by Medicaid, but they also have to meet requirements.

-The Affordable Care Act, which went into effect in early 2014, expands and streamlines coverage for Medicaid and Children's Health Insurance Program (CHIP).
-When you choose a plan from the Health Insurance Marketplace and find you need Medicaid or CHIP coverage, the Marketplace will share your information with the appropriate agencies for follow-up.
-You find out if your state has expanded Medicaid and CHIP coverage by visiting the Marketplace or contacting your local social services department.
+The Affordable Care Act went into effect in early 2014.
+It expands coverage for Medicaid and Children's Health Insurance Program (CHIP).
+People may choose a plan from the Health Insurance Marketplace and find that they need Medicaid or CHIP.
+The Marketplace will share this information with the correct agencies for follow-up.
+A person can find out if their state has expanded Medicaid and CHIP coverage by visiting the Marketplace or getting in touch with their local social services department.

-To apply for Medicaid, contact your state's social services department, Medicaid, or Health Insurance Marketplace for more information.
-In most cases, you can find what you need and apply for services online.
+Call your state's social services department, Medicaid, or Health Insurance Marketplace to apply.
+You can also apply online.

 Health Insurance Marketplace

 Medicaid in New York State.
 New York State Department of Health website.
 Available at: http://www.health.ny.gov/health_care/medicaid.
-Updated July 2016.
-Accessed July 18, 2016.
+Accessed October 19, 2021.